Course Code: REL-ALL-0-ICWIM

 David A. Winter, MBA, SPHR, SHRM-SP

 Mr. Winter received an MBA from the University of Richmond and a BA in Psychology from the University of Virginia.
-He is certified as a Senior Professional in Human Resources by the Human Resources Certification Institute and is a member of the Society for Human Resource Management.
-Mr. Winter has served as an HR executive in a variety of business settings, and has more than 30 years of experience as a human resources practitioner.
+He is certified as a Senior Professional in Human Resources by the Human Resources Certification Institute and as a Senior Certified Professional by the Society for Human Resource Management.
+Mr. Winter has served as an HR executive in a variety of business settings and has more than 30 years of experience as a human resources practitioner.
 He is currently the president of an HR consulting firm focused on HR strategy and leadership, organizational and individual development, coaching, and training.

 Disclosure: David A. Winter, MBA, SPHR, SHRM-SP has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

 The target audience for this course is: entry and intermediate level General Staff; in the following settings: All Healthcare Settings.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.